 It’s important to secure these documents in advance because without them, you cannot legally work in Greece’s real estate sector.

-This requirement ensures that only individuals legally authorized to live and work in Greece are operating in the market, maintaining a professional and transparent environment.
+This requirement exists to ensure that only individuals legally authorized to live and work in Greece are active in the property market.
+It keeps the profession transparent and professionally grounded.

 • Theft